-Seona Myerscough is currently part of the City & Guilds School of Art MA part time programme, Year 2.
+Seona Myerscough completed the City & Guilds School of Art MA programme in September 2025.

-She was previously part of the Mass Studio Programme at Thames-Side Studios, Woolwich, London SE18 5NR for 2022/23.
+She was previously part of the Mass Studio Programme at Thames-Side Studios, Woolwich for 2022/23.

 At the heart of her work is a desire to explore time, memory, identity and mortality.
 She uses her own body and fragments of it, such as eyes, mouths, hands and ears as both material and metaphor.
 These visual elements operate as markers of presence, tools for communication, and symbols of the passage of time and change.